jaemskyle/electric-multi-client-app/README.md

 Instructions are provided on how to integrate it into an existing app.
 For more demos and examples, see [Electric Fiddle](https://github.com/hyperfiddle/electric-fiddle).

+### Status

+This project is being migrated to use [tailwindcss] and [daisyUI].
+These are currently only integrated into the "Dev build".

+### HTML Styling
+This project uses [tailwindcss] and [daisyUI] for HTML styling in [app/views.cljc] and [admin/views.cljc].
+I've included [settings](/.vscode/settings.json) for the [Tailwind CSS IntelliSense] plugin for VSCode to provide class autocomplete and tooltip css definitions for electric-hiccup.
+If you are using VSCode install the plugin to enable the features.

+For more styling information see:
+* [tailwindcss-cheatsheet]
+* [daisyUI components]
+* [electric-hiccup]

 ## Instructions

 Run builds and execute using the [npm scripts](package.json)